erikdubois/Ultimate-Linux-Mint-18-Cinnamon/README.md

 The very latest cinnamon version can be installed on your system.

-Run the script

-	- ./install-cinnamon-latest.sh

-The script will add a resource.
+These lines will add a resource and update your system.

 	# sudo add-apt-repository -y ppa:gwendal-lebihan-dev/cinnamon-nightly
 	# sudo apt-get update